Zuni Crape Myrtle

 Lagerstroemia indica x fauriei 'Zuni'Item #5457 USDA Hardiness Zone: 6 - 10

-A special introduction featuring larger, dark lavender-violet flower trusses, improved hardiness, and handsome peeling bark.
-Excellent fall foliage color from orange-red to maroon.
-High mildew resistant.
-Deciduous.
+A wonderful selection with notably large, dark lavender-violet flower trusses, improved hardiness, and handsome peeling bark.
+Deciduous foliage has excellent mildew resistance and provides spectacular color in the fall, ranging from orange-red to maroon.
+A superb border plant or landscape accent.

-- DetailBotanical Pronunciation:la-ger-STRE-mee-a IN-di-ka x fa-ru-EE-iDeciduous/evergreen:DeciduousSunset climate zones:7 - 10, 12 - 14, 18 - 21Growth habit:Round, SpreadingGrowth rate:ModerateAverage landscape size:Moderate growing to 9-12 ft. tall, 8-10 ft. wide.Special features:Attractive Bark, Attracts Butterflies, Easy Care, Fall Color, Waterwise, Year-round InterestFoliage color:GreenBlooms:MidsummerFlower color:PurpleFlower attributesShowy FlowersDesign IdeasSlightly larger than its immediate siblings, Zuni is the consummate small tree for city gardens.
+- DetailBotanical Pronunciation:la-ger-STRE-mee-a IN-di-ka x fa-ru-EE-iDeciduous/evergreen:DeciduousSunset climate zones:7 - 10, 12 - 14, 18 - 21Growth habit:Rounded, SpreadingGrowth rate:ModerateAverage landscape size:Moderate growing; reaches 9 to 12 ft. tall, 8 to 10 ft. wide.Special features:Attractive Bark, Easy Care, Fall Color, Improved Disease Resistance, Pet Friendly, Tolerates Urban Pollution, Waterwise, Year-round InterestFoliage color:GreenBlooms:MidsummerFlower color:PurpleFlower attributesShowy FlowersDesign IdeasSlightly larger than its immediate siblings, Zuni is the consummate small tree for city gardens.
 Intense watermelon-pink flower color is breathtaking during the late-summer lull in the garden.
 Special mildew resistance is ideal for city gardens, townhouse entries and condominium patio.
 Use as accent or to cover unattractive views on a small scale.
 Buy as a single-trunk standard specimen for semiformal containers or for tidy raised seatwall planters.
 To compound its impact, choose multiple trunks for a wider canopy that supports a greater number of flowers.
-Plant where you can enjoy its beautiful multicolored bark and sinuous branches up close.Companion PlantsIndian Hawthorn (Rhaphiolepis); Lilyturf (Liriope); Mexican Heather (Cuphea); Agapanthus (Agapanthus); Daylily (Hemerocallis)
+Plant where you can enjoy its beautiful multicolored bark and sinuous branches up close.Companion PlantsIndian Hawthorn (Rhaphiolepis); Lilyturf (Liriope); Mexican Heather (Cuphea); Daylily (Hemerocallis); Agapanthus (Agapanthus)